 • Wat Manee Sri Mahathat

-(above) at Kathu Chinese Shrine
+(above) Prayers at Kathu Chinese Shrine

-Most of the Phuket Temples and places of worship on the blog are Buddhist / Chinese.
-However, it's worth mentioning that Phuket has a sizeable Muslim population (around 25%?), and there are several quite large mosques around the island - so I wrote a blog post ... see Phuket Mosques.
+Most Phuket temples and places of worship on the blog are Buddhist / Chinese.
+However, it's worth mentioning that Phuket has a sizeable Muslim population (around 25%), and there are several quite large mosques around the island - so I wrote a blog post ... see Phuket Mosques.
 There are also quite a few Christian Churches in Phuket.
 There's a street in Phuket Town that features a mosque, Catholic church and Chinese shrine!
 There's also a Hindu temple and a Sikh Gurdwara almost next to each other in Phuket Town.
 In Phuket the different religions and beliefs mix together without any problems, a good example for the rest of the world.

-Phuket Temples - Map
+Phuket Temples - Location Map